-- Develops high self-esteem, confidence and a true feeling of self-worth and responsibility; - Develops the skills they need to be clear communicators; - Is reflective: - Is enthusiastic with a 'can do' attitude; - Takes responsibility for their learning; - Reaches their full potential and takes up all the opportunities presented to them is valued for their individual contributions and develops a positive attitude towards everyone in the life of the school and community; - Will be enriched, motivated and challenged by a broad and balanced curriculum and will be valued for all their efforts and achievements:
+- Develops high self-esteem, confidence and a true feeling of self-worth and responsibility; - Develops the skills they need to be clear communicators; - Is reflective; - Is enthusiastic with a 'can do' attitude; - Takes responsibility for their learning; - Reaches their full potential and takes up all the opportunities presented to them is valued for their individual contributions and develops a positive attitude towards everyone in the life of the school and community; - Will be enriched, motivated and challenged by a broad and balanced curriculum and will be valued for all their efforts and achievements;

-- Is able to respond positively as a learner to all aspects of the curriculum and performs at a level of competency in all areas with confidence and enthusiasm; - Develops a lively, inquisitive mind with life skills that encourage experimenting, investigating, risk taking, challenging and make informed choices throughout life; - Develops the skills and attitudes necessary to work both independently and collaboratively; - Will be given equal opportunities to participate in all aspects of school life; - Develops an understanding of citizenship and their role in the community; - Develops an understanding and respect for other races, cultures, gender, abilities, religions and associated points of view; - Appreciates and engages the spiritual nature of life. - 1.1 This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (2014) and has been written with reference to the following guidance and documents: - Equality Act 2010, advice for schools DfE Feb 2013 - SEND Code of Practice 0-25 (July 2014) - School's SEN information Report regulations (2014) - Statutory Guidance on Supporting Pupils at School with Medical Conditions December 2015 - Additional Needs including Special Educational Needs and Disabilities, Second edition, 2016 (Gloucestershire Intervention Guidance) - Children and Families Act 2014 - 1.2 St. White's Primary School has a named Inclusion Lead (Roz Sykes) and a named Governor responsible for SEN (Lynn Adams).
+- Is able to respond positively as a learner to all aspects of the curriculum and performs at a level of competency in all areas with confidence and enthusiasm; - Develops a lively, inquisitive mind with life skills that encourage experimenting, investigating, risk taking, challenging and make informed choices throughout life; - Develops the skills and attitudes necessary to work both independently and collaboratively; - Will be given equal opportunities to participate in all aspects of school life; - Develops an understanding of citizenship and their role in the community; - Develops an understanding and respect for other races, cultures, gender, abilities, religions and associated points of view; - Appreciates and engages the spiritual nature of life. - 1.1 This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (2014) and has been written with reference to the following guidance and documents: - Equality Act 2010, advice for schools DfE Feb 2013 - SEND Code of Practice 0-25 (July 2014) - School's SEN information Report regulations (2014) - Statutory Guidance on Supporting Pupils at School with Medical Conditions December 2015 - Additional Needs including Special Educational Needs and Disabilities, Second edition, 2016 (Gloucestershire Intervention Guidance) - Children and Families Act 2014 - 1.2 St. White's Primary School has a named SENCo Lead (Clare Tilling) and a named Governor responsible for SEN (Lynne Adams).
 They ensure that the St. White's Special Educational Needs policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.
 The named DSL is Headteacher, Clare Tilling. - 1.3 This policy should be read in conjunction with the school's Safeguarding, Behaviour, Teaching and Learning, and Medical Policies and Accessibility Plan. - 1.4 St White's School values the contribution that every child can make and welcomes the diversity of culture, religion and learning styles.
 The school seeks to raise the achievement and expectations for all pupils with SEN, to remove the barriers to learning and increase physical and curricular access for all.
 All children and young people with Special Educational Needs and Disabilities (SEND) are valued and respected as equal members of the school.

-1.5 Provision for pupils with SEND is a matter for the school as a whole.
-All teachers are teachers of pupils with SEN. They are led and supported by the Governing Body, Head teacher, Inclusion Leader, and by all other members of staff.
+- 1.5 Provision for pupils with SEND is a matter for the school as a whole.
+All teachers are teachers of pupils with SEN. They are led and supported by the Governing Body, Head teacher, SENCo, and by all other members of staff. - 1.6 The school is aware that pupils with SEND are more vulnerable in many ways including being vulnerable to bullying and other forms of abuse.
+We take all reports very seriously and use our Anti-Bullying and Safeguarding Policies to rigorously manage any incidents.